Your PhD Supervisor is an elite network of doctorate holders from some of the world’s best universities, including Oxford and Cambridge.

 Editing & Proofreading

-Our professional proofreaders will correct and check structural, stylistic, theory, content, referencing and originality of your PhD thesis, presenting your research in the best light.
+Our professional proofreaders will correct and check structural, stylistic, theory, content, referencing and originality of your thesis, presenting your research in the best light.